Introduction

 Although the tools may appear to work with other graphics devices, because they are unsupported some features and metrics may not be available.

-When running Intel® GPA on platforms with supported Intel® HD Graphics, the tools require the latest graphics drivers for proper operation.
+When running Intel® GPA, the tools generally require the latest graphics drivers for proper operation.
+We have tested with the driver version 32.0.101.5972, other drivers are not guaranteed.
 You may download and install the latest graphics drivers from the Intel Download Center.

 Intel® GPA inspects your current driver version and notifies you if your driver is out-of-date.